typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 ```
 [
-Element already existed in the graph (we wish to ignore these elements),
+	Element already existed in the graph,
 	Element does not exist in the graph,
 	Element does exist in the graph
 ]
 ```

 In this way we perform relation prediction by proposing negative candidate relations (Grakn's rules help us with this).
 Then we train the learner to classify these negative candidates as **does not exist** and the correct relations as **does exist**.
+We wish to ignore elements that already existed in the graph.

 ## Results Output